 - Arts (South) Lecture Theatre building: A4 - A6

-If you have a disability, there are three scholarships provided in partnership with the Disability Resource Service that you may be eligible for:
+If you have a disability, there are three scholarships provided in partnership with the Equity and Disability Service that you may be eligible for:

 - UC Master's Scholarship for Students with Disabilities

 - UC Doctoral Scholarship for Students with Disabilities